 Concepts and projects

-The research group meets twice or three times each semester.
+The working group meets twice or three times each semester.
 Everyone is welcome, just send us an Email.

 - “Rookie meets Pro”. : Erstsemester-Patenschaft in den Geisteswissenschaften

 - Toolbox für wissenschaftliches Arbeiten, bestehend aus Minikursen der Schreibwerkstatt und Geisteswissenschaftlichen Crashkursen

 - Lehrprojekt “Kulturelle Bildung und soziale Ungleichheit”

 - Participating in Diversity Day at the University of Stuttgart

 - Participating in the Diversity Round Table at the University of Stuttgart

 Please remember that if you work whilst studying, you don’t necessarily have to adhere to the regular period of study – it is possible to move some modules to a later date.
 The regular period of study is intended for students who can dedicate themselves to their studies full time – i.e. 40 hours a week.
 If you have any questions about planning your individual study program or which modules it would make sense to postpone, please contact your academic advisor.